Introduction

 • Deploy stage - Deploy to environments.

-Pipelines should be defined as code (pipeline as code) so they’re versioned, testable, and reproducible.
+Pipelines should be defined as code (pipeline-as-code), so they’re versioned, testable, and reproducible.

 Trade-offs in Release Engineering